shermanng10/Pavlovs-Tabs/README.md

-# TabKiller
+# Pavlov's Tabs
-Chrome extension that kills tabs when too many are opened in one window.
-Creates a new tab with a "bye" gif from giphy signaling tabs have been closed.
+Chrome extension that kills half of your tabs when too many are opened in one window.
+Creates a new window with a "bye" gif from giphy signaling that half of existing tabs have been closed.

-Future iterations:
-- Remove least used tabs first.
-- Create a page where one can view recently killed tabs.
+Created to make myself more cognizant of my tab usage.